Home » Recordings » Especially For Groovers

 (the On-Liner Notes)

 Hello again.
-This is the fourth in a series of albums for my friends, fans and customers at the Mission Ranch.
+This is the fourth in a series of albums for my friends, fans and customers.
 This particular album focuses on grooving rhythms, whether from a chugging Basie-style swing or a pure Afro-Cuban bolero, leaving plenty of room for powerful, romantic ballads and sprightly waltzes – just the ticket for cruising down life’s highway.

 Listen to the Music